Employee rights calling in sick: What you must know

 We’ve all been there; you wake up with a scratchy throat and a sky-high fever, and you can barely roll over to turn off your alarm.
-What’s even worse is that it’s a workday, so you’re faced with the additional stress of deciding if you should use one of your sick days or not.
-That is, if your employer even allows sick time, as some companies and states don’t have sick leave policies.
+Even worse is that it’s a workday, so you’re faced with the additional stress of deciding whether to use one of your sick days.

 That’s why I’m here to dispel all the frequently asked questions surrounding employee rights calling in sick.